-I mean when it comes to graphics and stories there’s no comparison really, the newer generation has it there, but I always prefer the older “retro” stuff.
+When it comes to graphics and stories there’s no comparison really, the newer generation has it there, but I always prefer the older “retro” stuff.
 When it comes to replay value, the older classics is where it’s at for me.
 I will never get sick of playing Super Mario Bros.
 3, but something like Watch Dogs would be a beat once and done.

 Do you remember your first video game / arcade you played and what do you remember about it?